tachyonlabs/Todo-App-to-practice-for-the-Google-Associate-Android-Developer-Certification-Exam/README.md

 Associate Android Developer certification becomes available".
-In Android sessions at Google I/O earlier this month, we were very much urged to use Android Architecture Components, such as Room, instead of some former best practices recommendations such as Content Providers, and all the code sample and live demo screenshots were using Kotlin rather than Java, so, having seen the writing on the (gigantic projector screen) wall, I asked an Android person at the Google Certifications info table if he knew how soon the exam would be changing to reflect these and other updates.
+In Android sessions at Google I/O earlier this month, we were very much urged to use Android Architecture Components, such as Room, instead of some former best practices recommendations such as Content Providers, and all the code sample and live demo screenshots were using Kotlin rather than Java, so, having seen the writing on the (gigantic projector screen) wall, I had asked an Android person at the Google Certifications info table if he knew how soon the exam would be changing to reflect these and other updates.
 The impression I got from him was that it would probably not be for a couple months, so I wasn't quite expecting this to happen just yet.
 On one hand, yes, it's time to learn Architecture Components and Kotlin!
-But on the other hand, I would certainly have preferred to have taken and passed the exam already, and *then* learned Architecture Components and Kotlin. :-) We will see ... the Exam Contents tasks I've been checking off below may be about to change *a lot*.
+But on the other hand, I would certainly have preferred to have taken and passed the exam already, and *then* learned Architecture Components and Kotlin. :-) We will see ... the Exam Content tasks I've been checking off below may be about to change *a lot*.

 Anyway, **_This app is ABSOLUTELY NOT a project or any other material from the actual exam itself_**, it's just a way for me to get more practice in preparation for taking Google's Associate Android Developer Certification Exam, by